hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 The architecture above illustrates how:

-* New users registrations on your website can trigger the email onboarding process
+* New users registrations on your website can trigger the email onboarding process.
-* New order at your online shop can begin an upselling marketing email
+* New order at your online shop can begin an upselling marketing email.

 You can add CloudWatch Scheduled Events to send marketing campaigns by schedule.

 Extra information: [Amazon Pinpoint Journeys](https://docs.aws.amazon.com/pinpoint/latest/userguide/journeys-tour.html)

-## Real-time Ingested Data Transformation
+## Real-time Ingested Data Transformation.

 You can use [Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/) for ingesting real-time streaming data to [S3](https://aws.amazon.com/s3/), [Redshift](https://aws.amazon.com/redshift/), or [Elasticsearch](https://aws.amazon.com/elasticsearch-service/).
 These services allow you to simplify data importing tasks.
 But what if you need to change data on the fly?
 Here’s where AWS Lambda comes into play.